maysadly/browsing_ai/autobrowser/README.md

 # Autobrowser

-Autobrowser is a Flask-based control plane for a headful Playwright agent that plans, navigates, extracts, and reports on multi-step browsing tasks with OpenAI models.
+Autobrowser is a Flask-based control plane for a headful Playwright agent that plans, navigates, extracts, and reports on multi-step browsing tasks with Anthropic Claude models (and OpenAI embeddings).
 It keeps long-lived browser sessions, stores artefacts, streams live logs, and pauses for confirmation before risky actions.

 ## Features

-- ReAct-style planner with OpenAI tool calling and modular researcher/extractor/content agents
+- ReAct-style planner with Anthropic tool calling and modular researcher/extractor/content agents
 - Persistent Chromium context launched via Playwright `launch_persistent_context` in headful mode
 - Short-term windowed memory plus FAISS-backed long-term retrieval for compact LLM prompts
 - Safety layer with risk classification and confirmation gate surfaced in the UI